sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

     <!doctype html><meta charset="utf-8"><meta name=viewport content="width=device-width, initial-scale=1"><title>403</
     title>403 Forbidden

-<ql-infobox>It might take a couple of minutes for the security policy to take affect.
-If you are able to access the backends, keep trying until you get the **403 Forbidden error**.</ql-infobox>
+It might take a couple of minutes for the security policy to take affect.
+If you are able to access the backends, keep trying until you get the **403 Forbidden error**.

 1. Open a new tab in your browser and navigate to `http://[LB_IP_v4]`.
 Make sure to replace `[LB_IP_v4]` with the IPv4 address of the load balancer.

-<ql-infobox>You can access the HTTP Load Balancer from your browser because of the default rule to **allow** traffic; however, you cannot access it from the **siege-vm** because of the **deny** rule that you implemented.</ql-infobox>
+You can access the HTTP Load Balancer from your browser because of the default rule to **allow** traffic; however, you cannot access it from the **siege-vm** because of the **deny** rule that you implemented.

 1. Back in the SSH terminal of siege-vm, to simulate a load, run the following command: